Aug 8, 2016

 The pulley which operates the tensioner may also cause vibrations, which can themselves damage the tensioner, so you need to be aware of any possible pulley damage.

-A key time to listen for signs of this is when you are either starting up your vehicle or accelerating.
+A key time to listen for signs of needing a timing belt tensioner replacement is when you are either starting up your vehicle or accelerating.

 If at either of these times you hear a rattling noise, that could be a symptom of the belt not being pulled tight when it needs to be.